Marriage Green Card in Pennsylvania: What an Immigration Lawyer in Allentown PA Wants You to Know in 2026

 Most marriage green card interviews for Pennsylvania residents are held at the USCIS Philadelphia Field Office at 1600 Callowhill Street.
 Some cases are heard at other field offices depending on the applicant's address.

-What’s the difference between a K-1 fiancé(e) visa and a marriage green card?
+What is the difference between a K-1 fiancé(e) visa and a marriage green card?

-A K-1 fiancé(e) visa is for couples who are engaged and plan to marry in the U.S. within 90 days of the foreign fiancé(e)’s arrival.
+A K-1 fiancé(e) visa is for couples who are engaged and plan to marry in the U.S. within 90 days of the foreign fiancé(e)'s arrival.
 A marriage green card is for couples who are already legally married.
-If you’re already married, you almost always want the marriage green card route, not K-1.
+If you are already married, you almost always want the marriage green card route, not K-1.

 Do you offer payment plans for marriage green card cases?